ekoindia/openapi-spec/markdown/README.md

     - **client_ref_id** (string / required) - Unique reference number of your system, ensure it's as unique as possible to avoid duplication
     - **customer_id** (string / required) - ID generated using the create customer API
     - **channel** (string / required) - Defaults to 2

+#### Description

+> **Credit Card Bill Payment Flow:**
+> - Activate the service for your agent by calling the Activate Service for Agent API with service_code = 63.
+> - Utilize DMT's APIs to perform actions such as customer creation, customer verification, and recipient addition.
+> - Complete the credit card bill payment process by providing the necessary details through the payment API.

 ### 2. Pay BBPS Bill API

 Make payment for utility bills, mobile recharge, etc via BBPS (Bharat Bill Payment System).
-#### Description

->**What is BBPS?**
->
->Bharat Bill Payment System (BBPS) is an RBI mandated system which offers integrated and interoperable bill payment services to customers across geographies with certainty, reliability, and safety of transactions.

->**Workflow**
->- Activate BBPS Bill Payment service for your agent using the Activate Service for Agent API and passing service code = 53.
->- Fetch bill by calling the Get Operator Parameters API to get the required parameters for a particular biller/operator.
-  >- Parameters name passed in the payment API should match exactly as param_name returned in the API.
-  >- The parameter value entered by the user should be verified as per the param_type and regex returned.
->- Just before calling the payment API, generate the secret-key-timestamp, secret-key, and request-hash.
->- Make payment by calling this API with all the required parameters.

->**Note:**
->High Commission (Offline)  :
->This allows API partners to send fetch bill and pay bill transactions via the new high commission channel, parallel to the existing instant channels.
-This only works for billers that have the high_commission channel available.
-The hc_channel is an optional parameter; you can pass its value as 1 to choose the high commissions channel.
-If not passed, the transaction will be processed through the "instant" channel.
-High commission transactions may take up to 6 hours to complete on the biller's side.

 #### Details
 - **Method:** POST